 Machiaw eggplants are a Japanese variety that comes in a variety of colors.
 They can be bright purple, deep purple, or dark pink.
 They have a long and thin shape, just like other varieties.

-Notably, this variety has a very thin peel.
-It also has little or no seed.
-If you prefer a seed-free variety, Machiaw eggplant is definitely for you.
+Notably, this variety has a very thin skin.
+It also has little or no seeds.
+If you prefer a seed-free variety that is easy to peel, Machiaw eggplant is definitely for you.

 19. Rosa Bianca Eggplant

 Such a beautiful variety will catch your attention in the grocery store.
 Unlike other varieties which have a deep purple hue, Rosa Bianca eggplants have shades of white, purple, and sometimes pink.
 They came from Italy and had a small and round shape.

 This lovely variety has a mild, sweet, and meaty taste.
 It is less bitter than most other varieties and suitable for grilling or roasting.

 In this section, I will provide you with the most popular recipes that you can make with eggplants right away.
 These healthy dishes are simple yet delicious and will make your meals more interesting.

 Grilled eggplant is a very versatile recipe that can be cooked with every type of eggplant.
 The taste of grilled eggplant is amazingly tasty.
 The edge is quite charred, while the flesh inside is still very tender with a sweet and garlicky taste.

 Let’s try making grilled eggplant the Italian way.